 In his Rector’s update, Rev David stated: “I am very much using this Sunday as a test to look at how we can maintain the safety of those returning to worship, which is a central feature of the guidelines by maintaining a strict two metre spacing between seating.
 As you can imagine, in some of our smaller churches this reduces the capacity significantly and may make worship non-viable for the time being.
 I have asked four churches to work with Jo and me – a mix of large, medium, and smaller buildings – to see how this works out.
 There will be services this Sunday as follows:

 Beaminster 08:00 BCP Eucharist 09:30 CW Eucharist 11:00 – 12:00 Open for private prayer

-11:00 BCP Eucharist
+Broadwindsor 11:00 BCP Eucharist

-09:30 BCP Eucharist
+Stoke Abbott 09:30 BCP Eucharist

-11:00 Morning Worship
+Mosterton 11:00 Morning Worship

 There will be limited numbers of seats available, especially in the smaller churches, but I would think there will be seats available at 8:00am in Beaminster.

 I will be continuing to work with church wardens and key people over the next few days to assess which churches may be able to hold services next week and beyond.
 This will also be based on what staffing I have available to me, which in reality for July and August, will be three or four at very best.
 I am now receiving requests for booked weddings to begin taking place and I again will be working closely with you all to see how this can be facilitated.
 I have also been asked to hold a funeral service in Beaminster in two weeks’ time and I am grateful to Simon Wakely for his full cooperation at this early stage in looking at how he and his team can support the required stewarding and clean down guidelines that will have to be followed.
 I know that this is a testing and nervy time for us all but again, I thank you all for your help and support in what are challenges for us all.

 Please click HEREwhere it explains the various safety rules which are in place for those visiting the churches.

 Supporting the NHS Test and Trace team respond to any local Coronavirus outbreaks, Government guidelines require drinkers to leave their contact details.
 Palmers have updated their website so customers – including The White Lion in Broadwindsor – can either enter their details online or ‘check in’ by scanning a QR code at the door.